Still Write Paper Checks? Protect Yourself From Check Washing Scammers

 3. Keep a Close Eye on Your Checking Account After Mailing a Check

 Any time you mail a check, follow up to ensure it clears for the correct amount.
-Most banks provide consumer protection for those who have fallen victim to a check-washing scam, as long as the fraud is reported right away.
+Most banks offer consumer protection to individuals who have fallen victim to a check-washing scam, provided the fraud is reported promptly.

 Stay Up To Date on Scams and Fraud